saraa123/django_project_tracker/README.md

     - Removal of the bootstrap theme and dashboard.

+    - Reduce the input fields of the checkout form for assessment.

 ### Overview of Issues and Solutions

-**Issue 1:** Features in progress that were marked as done were still being displayed in the ‘in progress’ table.
+* **Issue 1:** Features in progress that were marked as done were still being displayed in the ‘in progress’ table.
 This also affected the count.
-**Solution:** Added a 'for' loop that would ignore features marked as 'done' for both the table and the count.
+* **Solution:** Added a 'for' loop that would ignore features marked as 'done' for both the table and the count.

-**Issue 2:** Forms could be manipulated by users when using developer tools.
+* **Issue 2:** Forms could be manipulated by users when using developer tools.
 This could allow them to bypass any validation requirements.
-**Solution:** Initially some of the forms were rendered using html in order to apply specific labels and change ordering.
+* **Solution:** Initially some of the forms were rendered using html in order to apply specific labels and change ordering.
 However I changed this and utilised the built-in validation function used in Django, therefore removing the possibility of users altering validation through developer tools.

-**Issue 3:** If a user bought a new feature request the money received wouldn’t take their payment into account.
+* **Issue 3:** If a user bought a new feature request the money received wouldn’t take their payment into account.
-**Solution:** Added the price of the new feature request ticket when calculating how much money was received for a feature.
+* **Solution:** Added the price of the new feature request ticket when calculating how much money was received for a feature.

 #### Experiences when creating new models
 * Various issues arose during the creation and testing process of models, all of which allowed me to gain a greater understanding of the database and what happens when new migrations are made.
 * The issues outlined below also enabled me to experiment with different commands that are used when dealing with migrations.
 Some of which included get-migrations and show migrations.

-**Issue 1:** The feedback model had two columns with the same name, one of which was a foreign key.
+* **Issue 1:** The feedback model had two columns with the same name, one of which was a foreign key.
 This caused problems when new data was sent to the database whereby it would state that certain required pieces of information were missing when the form was submitted.
-**Solution 1:** Manually manipulating the migration files.
+* **Solution 1:** Manually manipulating the migration files.
-**Solution 2:** The fields within the model were assigned database column names so the database knew which field belonged to which column.
+* **Solution 2:** The fields within the model were assigned database column names so the database knew which field belonged to which column.

-**Issue 2:** User profile model: An extra foreign key had been made in the database, therefore it was then expecting two user instances when a new user was being created.
+* **Issue 2:** User profile model: An extra foreign key had been made in the database, therefore it was then expecting two user instances when a new user was being created.
-**Solution:** Correctly deleted the user profile and started it again, and ensured an extra user foreign key hadn’t been created.
+* **Solution:** Correctly deleted the user profile and started it again, and ensured an extra user foreign key hadn’t been created.

 ## Deployment
 Github and Heroku were used for the deployment of this project.